Department of Advertising and Public Relations

 Through their hands-on core classes, students then learn to develop campaign direction and think strategically to suggest appropriate creative media and promotional strategies, as well as marketing materials to achieve pre-determined goals using current technology and software.

-In capstone courses, students work with real clients and learn how to build a PR campaign.
+In capstone courses, students work with real clients and learn how to build a public relations campaign.
 They complete market research and craft news releases, public service announcements, pitch letters and assemble media kits.
-Students fine tune their writing and presentation skills and harness strategic planning to build a client brand through traditional and new media.
+Students enhance their writing and presentation skills and harness strategic planning to build a client brand through traditional and new media.

 Potential Internships & Employers